 Stock Exercise Expiration

 Name Grant Date Options Price Date

-Chaim Hurvitz June 1, 2017 122,255 \$ 4.10 June 1, 2027
+Chaim Hurvitz June 1, 2017 127,882 \$ 3.92 June 1, 2027

-Our board of directors and our shareholders have approved a compensation policy to be effective upon the consummation of this offering, which will provide for cash and equity compensation to be paid to our non-employee directors for their service on the board of directors and its committees.
+Our board of directors has approved, and we will ask our shareholders to approve, a compensation policy to be effective upon the consummation of this offering, which will provide for cash and equity compensation to be paid to our non-employee directors for their service on the board of directors and its committees.
 Pursuant to the compensation policy, the maximum annual cash compensation to be paid for service on our board of directors is \$40,000, or \$60,000 for service as the chairperson of our board of directors.
 Pursuant to the compensation policy, we may engage a director as a service provider with annual compensation of up to \$250,000.
-In addition, pursuant to the compensation policy, we may also provide additional compensation for service on our board of directors committees as follows: \$7,500 for service on our audit committee, or \$15,000 for service as the chairperson of our compensation, nominating and corporate governance committee, or \$10,000 for service as the chairperson of our non-employee directors who are serving as of the consummation of this offering to purchase ordinary shares with an exercise price equal to the public offering price in this offering, and for newly appointed directors thereafter, to award equity compensation in the form of options to purchase ordinary shares with an exercise price equal to the fair market value of the shares on the date of grant.
-We further intend to award on an annual basis equity compensation in the form of options to purchase ordinary shares to be issued to our non-employee directors.
+In addition, pursuant to the compensation policy, we may also provide additional compensation for service on our board of directors committees as follows: \$7,500 for service on our audit committee, or \$15,000 for service as the chairperson of our audit committee, and \$5,000 for service on our compensation, nominating and corporate governance committee.
+In addition, we intend to award equity compensation in the form of options to each of our non-employee directors who are serving as of the consummation of this offering to purchase ordinary shares with an exercise price equal to the public offering price in this offering, and for newly appointed directors thereafter, to award equity compensation in the form of options to purchase ordinary shares with an exercise price equal to the fair market value of the shares on the date of grant.
+We further intend to award on an annual basis equity compensation in the form of options to purchase ordinary shares with an exercise price equal to the fair market value of the shares on the date of grant to each of our non-employee directors.
 The ordinary shares to be issued to our non-employee directors would be awarded under the 2012 Plan and the awards to be granted thereunder will be subject to the provisions thereof, including with respect to vesting and termination.